mthom/scryer-prolog/README.md

 ## Progress

 The language L0 is implemented as a simple REPL.
-It supports unification on facts and queries without backtracking and clauses without rules, in the familiar Prolog syntax.
+It supports unification on facts and queries without backtracking and rules without clauses, in the familiar Prolog syntax.
 No data types apart from atoms are currently supported.

 An example of the level of interaction currently supported is: